How do thermopile pyranometers work?

 Unfortunately thermopile pyranometers give a relatively weak signal, so are vulnerable to electric and electromagnetic disturbances.
 In areas where there are electric and electromagnetic disturbances, the signal has to be amplified within the first few decimeters or inside the body of pyranometer.

-thermopile pyranometer are the standard solar measuring instrument for monitoring weather conditions and any research reqiring a high degree of accuracy.
+Thermopile pyranometers are the standard solar measuring instrument for monitoring weather conditions and any research requiring a high degree of accuracy.

 They are occasionally used for evaluating the efficiency of a photovoltaic system, though photovoltaic pyranometers based on silicon cells are more suitable.View our pyranometers